cadia-lvl/POS/README.md

 ```
 pos filter-embedding data/raw/mim/* data/raw/otb/* data/extra/dmii.vectors data/extra/dmii.vectors_filtered bin
 ```
-For explaination of the parameters run `pos filter-embedding --help`
+For an explanation of the parameters run `pos filter-embedding --help`

 ## Training models
 A model can be trained by invoking the following command.